Hair Loss Due To Medication

 Medication That Could Promote Hair Growth

-While many drugs could cause hair loss, there are also a few medications that could promote hair growth in hereditary baldness.
+While many drugs could cause hair loss, a few hair loss medications could promote hair growth in hereditary baldness.

 Most effective medications include Minoxidil (Rogaine) and Finasteride (Propecia).
 Minoxidil is an over-the-counter medicine that comes in foam, liquid, or shampoo form.
 You’ll need to use it for at least six months to see its effects.